SenseNet/sn-benchmark/docs/benchmark-details.md

 -OUT:Benchmark_*.csv
 ```
 ##### TESTONLY (aliases: T, TEST) - optional
 Plays the initial profile cycle and saves the web responses into separated text files for debugging purposes.
-Limits, Warmup, Growing, Maxerrors, Verbose parameters are ignored.
+Warmup, Growing, Maxerrors parameters are ignored.
 Using the benchmark tool with this parameter helps to validate the profiles.
 For example if the profile parameter is **"Profile1:2+2,Profile2:1+1"** and both profiles contain 2 requests, the following structure will be created in the output folder:
 ```text
 Benchmark_2017-05-17_01-46-22   | directory for all trace files
     Profile1                    | directory for Profile1 responses